flamingo-ux/flamingo-android/flamingo-roboto-font/README.md

 This module is used to add roboto-based typography in the Flamingo Design System.
-It contains open-sourced font files.

 You __MUST__:
 1. add this module to your app